tito-arch/BABC-2/content/posts/proton-mail-preview.md

 ## How does it work?

-To enable multifactor verification navigate to your browser of choice click settings then click password and recovery and click multifactor authentication or two steps verification you will be required to scan a **QR code** to add proton mail to your authenticator and just like that you will be issued with a security key which you need to keep safe since its one-time password
+To enable multifactor verification to navigate to your browser of choice click settings then click password and recovery and click multifactor authentication or two steps verification you will be required to scan a **QR code** to add proton mail to your authenticator and just like that you will be issued with a security key which you need to keep safe since its one-time password

 ![](/uploads/otp-proton1.png)